skorasaurus/cleboundaries/README.md

 O - confident in its accuracy; also confirmed southeast end with hopkins 1881 map.

 P - the eastern end; tried to verify once more in 1896 index map (sanborn)Vol. 4. (doesn't appear to be much coverage of the eastern edge of this polygon on 1896 sanborn)
 (http://hdl.loc.gov/loc.gmd/g4084cm.g4084cm_g06648189604)

-S - needs to be reviewed; says 115 on the volkmann map, but the 1968 maps appears to have the western border at east 118th.
+S - needs to be reviewed; volkmann map has 115th at , but the 1968 maps appears to have the western border at east 118th.

 T - looks to be pretty good to match the 1968 map; small place

 V - the eastern border - the river east of the belt line and 022_Hopkins 1912 v2  Plate 19.TIF (hopkins 1912/1914 volume 2 - this is not on CPL contentdm publically, received via internally) is curved quite a bit in that plat; but in present-day, it's nearly straight? did they straighten out the river in the 20th century?
 I'll leave it curvey.

-W - using the https://cplorg.contentdm.oclc.org/digital/collection/p4014coll24/id/ /rec/1 (plate 33 of a 1881 hopkins map); I was able to determine that the southwestern border of 'W' was the centerline of Ansel Road; the northwestern part of W; I determine; is a no longerexisting road; hoyt is what is now 70th; and 71st is what the border referred to.
+W - using the https://cplorg.contentdm.oclc.org/digital/collection/p4014coll24/id/35 (plate 33 of a 1881 hopkins map); I was able to determine that the southwestern border of 'W' was the centerline of Ansel Road; the northwestern part of W; I determine; is a no longerexisting road; hoyt is what is now 70th; and 71st is what the border referred to.

 X - not sure about the eastern border, because the 1941 map says the southeast border is east 115 and ingomar; and those roads never intersected